 While building an enterprise SEO strategy, an industry competitive analysis will focus on the other major players that are competing for the attention of your target audience.
 One of Nike’s competitors is Adidas, for example.
 There are very good odds you already know who your company’s main business competitors are.

 To identify your top competitors, first identify your priority keywords and analyze the search results for those keywords.
 You can do this individually (who’s the top result for a specific keyword?) and collectively (after viewing many results, who is consistently outranking you or making their mark?)
-You can also use a tool like Spyfu or SEMRush to find your competitors via their overlapping keywords and total organic traffic.
+You can also use tools like Spyfu or SEMRush to find your competitors via their overlapping keywords and total organic traffic.

 Determine your competitive analysis data collection methods

 There are plenty of great ways to run a competitor analysis.
 But the only way to produce meaningful insight is to keep your method consistent.
 Once you identify the tools you’ll be using and the factors you’ll be looking for, systematize your process and make it repeatable.
 We recommend keeping a master spreadsheet of all your competitors and their data so you can easily compare results.
 Add your site to the spreadsheet, too.
 Compare it across the same metrics.

 You should now have a list of both direct and indirect competitors.
 Next, we’ll explore how to perform competitive analysis using your preferred SEO tools.

 Competitive analysis questions you should ask when examining a brand’s organic ranking strength include: